grdw/grdw/_posts/2021-10-31-project-euler-26-reciprocal-cycles.md

 }
 ```

 Quite tidy if I say so myself.
+One small thing: I updated all the `u128` and `u64` to `u16`'s to save some memory; it all still fits, considering the max integer is 1000.

 **Sources**